-- A statement by their advisor / supervisor saying how the student would benefit by attending the Consortium and explaining what particular expertise areas essential to the student are not available locally at the student's home institution.
+A statement by their advisor / supervisor saying how the student would benefit by attending the Consortium and explaining what particular expertise areas essential to the student's studies are not available locally at the student's home institution.

 Advisors should also specifically state whether the student has written, or is close to completing, a thesis proposal (or equivalent), and when they expect the student would defend their dissertation if they progress at a typical rate.

 Submissions must be written in English and submitted in the ACM Conference style (for LaTeX, use the Option 2 style).
 The paper should be no more than 5 pages in length including all figures and references, but not including the one page appendix.
 The first page must contain the title of the paper, full author name, affiliation and contact details, an abstract of up to 250 words, ACM Computing Reviews categories, and up to 3 keywords describing the topic areas.
 Information about categories and keywords can be found in ACM Web pages on the computing classification system and in the LaTeX and Word templates.

 Doctoral Consortium papers will not be published in the SIGIR Conference Proceedings; only one-page extended abstract invited from selected students will be published.